Inventory Management

 What True Inventory Cost Actually Includes

 True inventory cost is the total cost of acquiring, holding, and managing a unit of inventory from the moment you order it to the moment it is sold.
-It is not just the unit price.
-It is everything attached to that unit from procurement to sale.
+It is not the unit price.
+It is not the unit price plus shipping.
+It is every cost incurred between the moment your supplier ships and the moment the item reaches your inventory, accounted and ready.

 Purchase Price